monix/monix.io/_tut/docs/3x/reactive/observable.md

 ## Interoperability with other Streams API (Akka Streams, FS2)

-Due to compability with the [Reactive Streams](http://www.reactive-streams.org/) specification `Observable` allows good interoperability with other libraries.
+Due to compatibility with the [Reactive Streams](http://www.reactive-streams.org/) specification, an `Observable` allows good interoperability with other libraries.

-The next subsections contain examples how to convert between Monix `Observable` and two other popular streaming libraries but it should work in similar way with every other library compatible with Reactive Streams protocol.
+The next subsections contain examples how to convert between Monix `Observable` and two other popular streaming libraries, but it should work in similar way with every other library compatible with Reactive Streams protocol.

 ### Akka Streams